ktshen/Livecat/Twitch_Crawler/README.md

 ## Update the Json file
 ----
-Please update the game information at first, which will spend you some time.
+If you have had the Json file already, you can skip this step to [Start the main program](#run-the-main-program) Please update the game information at first, which will spend you some time.
 Please wait for it patiently.
 Then, it will create a Json file which contains about 10000 pieces of game information data.